Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Problem Description

 which can be achieved by optimizing two incompatible objectives: maximizing the prediction accuracy $P$ and minimizing the stimulation duration $T$ \cite{ournetwork}.
-Note that $P$ and $T$ are strongly coupled: When the data processing is optimal, the only way of improving accuracy (higher $P$) is to observe more data (longer $T$) which does not necessarily translate to a higher ITR.
+Note that $P$ and $T$ are strongly coupled: When data processing is optimal, the only way to improve accuracy (higher $P$) is to observe more data (longer $T$), which does not necessarily translate into a higher ITR.

 A viable strategy here is to maximize the prediction accuracy for a fixed $T$, yielding $P^*(T)$, and choose $T^*=\argmax_{T} \text{ITR}(P^*(T),T)$ as the optimal stimulation duration \cite{ournetwork}.
-For a given fixed stimulation duration $T$, the task of maximizing the prediction accuracy $P$ can be studied as a multi-class classification problem, i.e., character identification.
+For a fixed stimulation duration $T$, the task of maximizing the prediction accuracy $P$ can be studied as a multi-class classification problem, i.e., character identification.